-Named head volleyball coach at Georgia State University on April 14, 2010, Tami Audia has guided the Panthers to immediate success in her two seasons at the helm.
+Named head volleyball coach at Georgia State on April 14, 2010, Audia guided the Panthers to immediate success in her first two seasons at the helm.

-She has led the Panthers to back-to-back winning seasons in conference play, the first time GSU has been above .500 in league action since joining the Colonial Athletic Association in 2005.
+She led the Panthers to back-to-back winning seasons in conference play, the first time GSU was above .500 in league action since joining the Colonial Athletic Association in 2005.

-In 2011, Audia guided GSU to its first postseason appearance in six years as the Panthers finished tied for fourth in the 10-team CAA and claimed the fourth seed at the conference tournament.
+In 2011, Audia guided GSU to its first postseason conference appearance in six years as the Panthers tied for fourth in the 10-team CAA and claimed the No. 4 seed at the conference tournament.

 The Panthers have defended their home court extremely well under Audia, going 16-7 over two years with an impressive 11-3 mark in CAA play.

-"We talk about winning championships as our vision for Panther volleyball," says Audia.
-"It's something we don't shy away from.
-We always talk about preparing for our conference tournament and ultimately preparing for the NCAA tournament.
-We want to be one of the 64 teams left in the country that's playing for a national championship.
-Every recruit that has committed sees that vision and wants to be a part of it."
+“We talk about winning championships as our vision for Panther volleyball,” Audia said.
+“It’s something we don’t shy away from.
+We always talk about preparing for our conference

 In 2011, the Panther court squad earned 14 victories and an 8-6 mark in the CAA for the second consecutive year.
 GSU claimed three straight wins on three separate occasions during the year and swept CAA finalist VCU Sep.
 30.

 Audia helped the senior pair of Vineece Verdun and Muki Kangwa become two of the most dominant scorers in the league and most prolific players in school history.
-Verdun was named the league's Preseason Player of the Year and went on to earn first-team all-CAA honors for the second time in 2011 while Kangwa was named third-team all-CAA.
-The two ranked second and third in the league with over four points per set apiece.
-Kangwa finished second in school history with 1,361 attacks on the year and Verdun's league-best .348 hitting percentage helped her to sixth place on the all-time school list.
+Verdun was named the league’s Preseason Player of the Year and went on to earn first-team All-CAA honors for the second time in 2011 while Kangwa was named third-team All-CAA.
+The two ranked second and third in the league with each recording over 4.0 points per set.
+Kangwa finished second in school history with 1,361 attacks on the year and Verdun’s league-best .348 hitting percentage helped her to sixth place on the all-time school list.

-The Panthers went on to secure the fourth seed in the CAA tournament, falling in the quarterfinal round.
+The Panthers went on to secure the fourth seed in the CAA tournament before falling in the quarterfinal round.

-In her first year as head coach in 2010, GSU went 14-14 overall and 8-6 in CAA play, finishing in sixth place after being picked preseason 10th.
+In her first year as head coach in 2010, GSU went 14-14 overall and 8-6 in CAA play, finishing in sixth place after being picked 10th in the preseason.
 The eight CAA wins marked the most for GSU since 2005, its first year in the league.
-The Panthers were in contention for one of the four CAA Tournament spots up until the final weekend of the regular season.
+The Panthers were in contention for one of the four CAA Tournament spots until the final weekend of the regular season.

-Audia began her first year with a bang, winning her first three matches as head coach, as the Panthers claimed the GSU Invitational title.
-She became the first GSU coach since 1998 to start their career at 3-0.
-She also led GSU to its first 3-0 start in CAA play ever and its best conference start since 2003 when the Panthers were still in the Atlantic Sun.
+Audia began her first year with a bang, as the team won its first three matches with her as head coach, as the Panthers claimed the GSU Invitational title.
+She became the first GSU coach since 1998 to start a career at 3-0.
+She also led GSU to its first-ever 3-0 start in CAA play and its best conference start since 2003 when the Panthers were still in the Atlantic Sun.

 She helped mentor senior Ashley Jones (3rd) and then redshirt-junior Verdun (1st) to All-CAA accolades at the end of the season.
 The first team selection was the first for GSU since 2005.

-Prior to arriving at GSU, Audia was the associate head coach and recruiting coordinator at the University of Maryland.
-In addition to two seasons at Maryland, Audia served as the assistant coach and recruiting coordinator for a highly-successful program at the University of Dayton, which earned four NCAA Tournament berths in her five years.
+Prior to arriving at GSU, Audia was the associate head coach and recruiting coordinator at Maryland.
+In addition to two seasons at Maryland, Audia served as the assistant coach and recruiting coordinator for a highly-successful program at Dayton, which earned four NCAA tournament berths in her five years.

 In her final season, the Flyers were ranked as high as No. 12 in the nation in the CSTV/AVCA Coaches Poll before finishing with a 33-2 record.